SWoskowiak/sector/README.md

 # sector
-An exercise in es6 by rewritting an old VM controller I wrote years ago.
+A redesign and update to an old view controller I wrote to help expidite site construction for Estee Lauder Boutique experiences.